 Exhibitions are an excellent way to build relationships with potential customers and gain experience of selling your product in a competitive environment.

-Competing at trade shows can sometimes be difficult.
+However, competing at trade shows can sometimes be difficult.
 There are tons of activities taking place at every exhibition.
 Lights, graphics, giveaways and other distractions that can potentially keep attendees away from visiting your stand.
-So how do you stand out in a busy exhibition hall and catch attention of valuable leads?
+So, how do you stand out in a busy exhibition hall and catch attention of valuable leads?

 Exhibitors are always looking out for effective ways to beat the noise their competitors create.
-Here are some tips that will help you attract more visitors and generate a continuous traffic flow of quality leads:
+At Skyline Whitespace we have gained a wealth of experience by creating bespoke exhibition stands for events around the world.
+With that said, here are some tips that will help you attract more visitors and generate a continuous traffic flow of quality leads:

 1. Contact attendees